shapeshifter/shapeshifter-specification/docs/appendix/flex-reservation-mechanism.md

   <figcaption>Example FlexRequest and requirements of FlexOffer, displayed in graphs</figcaption>
 </figure>

-For further information on the FlexRequest, see Section 2.4.4.
+For further information on the FlexRequest, see [Flexibility trading between the AGR and DSO](../general-description/validate-phase.md#flexibility-trading-between-the-agr-and-dso).
 Both the FlexReservationUpdate and the FlexRequest can only reduce the amount of power that the AGR is obliged to offer, as opposed to increase it.
 For ISP 12, the requested power exceeds the power that the AGR had to reserve in advance.
 The contract is therefore only valid for the lowest (absolute) power value, being -2.